 Students from the European Economic Area (EEA) and the European Union (EU)

 All students from EU/EEA countries should have health insurance from their home country.
-The European Health Insurance Card documents that you are entitled to medical treatment during your stay in Norway (and other EEA countries and Switzerland).
+The European Health Insurance Card (EHIC) documents that you are entitled to medical treatment during your stay in Norway (and other EEA countries and Switzerland).
+It does not include dental care or prescription drugs.
 If you decide to use private health insurance, please check with your insurance company if your coverage includes Norway.

 Students from countries outside the EEA/EU